Sosisska123/ArtemNPKBot/README.md

 3. **Schedule Confirmation**:
    - Before publishing the schedule, it is sent to the administrators for moderation.
-   - If the moderator does not respond within 5 minutes, the schedule is published automatically. (not implemented yet)
+   - If the moderator does not respond within 5 minutes, the schedule is published automatically.

 ## Implementing automatic verification